 White & Case has won a landmark House of Lords victory that will undermine key points of the UK’s extradition treaty with the US.

-David Perry QC, Louis Mably QC and Adina Ezekiel of 6 King's Bench Walk acted for the US Government, while Khawar Qureshi QC of Serle Court represented the Home Office.
+David Perry QC, Louis Mably QC and Adina Ezekiel of 6 King’s Bench Walk represented the US government, while Khawar Qureshi QC of Serle Court acted for the Home Office.